Marvel's MCU Phase 4 plans revealed: Black Widow, Shang-Chi, Thor: Love and Thunder, new Doctor Strange and more

 Meanwhile, Thor: Love and Thunder is coming Nov.
 5, 2021.
 It's the fourth in the series, starring Chris Hemsworth, with Taika Waititi on for writing and directing.
 Perhaps the biggest news: Taika Waititi has announced that Natalie Portman will be Lady Thor in Thor 4.

-Marvel also confirmed that The Falcon and Winter Soldier original TV series will arrive on Disney Plus in fall, 2020.
-According to some tweeters on the floor, it is part of Phase 4, so would fill that fall, 2020 slot.
+Marvel also confirmed that The Falcon and Winter Soldier original TV series will arrive on Disney Plus in fall 2020.
+According to some tweeters on the floor, it's part of Phase 4, so would fill that fall 2020 slot.

 Marvel's The Eternals movie, starring Angelina Jolie, will arrive Nov.
 6, 2020.
 We also have Shang-Chi and the Legend of the Ten Rings, starring Simu Liu as Shang-Chi, arriving February 2021.